MustansirZia/mustansir.dev/content/posts/link-preview.md

 Documentation for <b>Up</b> can be found [here](https://up.docs.apex.sh/#introduction).

-Repository for this article is located [here](https://github.com/MustansirZia/serverless-link-preview).
+I've also added a repository as a reference to this article and is located here  [https://github.com/MustansirZia/serverless-link-preview](https://github.com/MustansirZia/serverless-link-preview).